clarivate/wos_api_usecases/cities_collaborations_analysis/Readme.md

 3. Figure out in which cities a specific organization is conducting its research

-Example: we want to analyze where Pfiser was concentrating its research in 2020
+Example: we want to analyze where Pfizer was concentrating its research in 2020

 search_query = 'OG=Pfizer and PY=2020'